kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-In the example above, UMAP layout makes even many of the very small subpopulations called by walktrap apparent.
+In the example above, the UMAP layout distinguishes many of the very small subpopulations called by walktrap apparent.

 ### plotPanel with common embedding